NativeScript/nativescript-sdk-examples-ng/CONTRIBUTE.md

 ];
 ```

- - Tests
-For the time being the tests will be provided by the NativeScript QA team when the PR is accepted.
+ - Tests - for the time being the tests will be provided by the NativeScript QA team when the PR is accepted.

 ## Run Application
 ```